Table of Contents

-You don’t want to overshadow the lead player, and so a properly dialed in sound for rhythm is very important.
+You don’t want to overshadow the lead player, so a properly dialed-in sound for rhythm is very important.

 Be sure to also consider your pickup selection and the setting of the guitar tone knob.
 These features exist to help you get a great rhythm tone.
 Be sure to use them as well.

-A great example of where the mid-range is important for rhythm guitar tone comes from AC/DC’s song “Thunderstruck.”
-You will notice that both parts use almost exclusively the same notes.
+A great example of where midrange is important for rhythm tone is AC/DC’s Thunderstruck.
+You will notice that both parts use almost only the same notes.
 But Angus uses a higher output pickup and cranks his amp to achieve a distinct tone.

-The rhythm part, however, uses a lower output pickup and has the Mid-range dialed up between 8 and 10.
+The rhythm part uses a lower output pickup and has the midrange dialed up between 8 and 10.

 4. Rhythm Effects

 Effect pedals can be used to add that special touch to your rhythm guitar parts.
-An overdrive pedal in particular works well because it helps fill out the sound and add a bit of extra grit, which makes you stand out from the other instruments.
+An overdrive pedal in particular works well because it helps fill out the sound.
+It add a bit of extra grit, which makes you stand out from the other instruments.